 Asbestos still kills around 5,000 people a year – more than the number of people killed on the roads.
 But even though its toxicity was recognized by doctors as far back as 1899, it can be present in buildings built or refurbished before 2000, according to the Government’s Health & Safety Executive.

-Breathing in asbestos fibres can cause serious diseases including mesothelioma, a cancer which affects the lining of the lungs and the lining surrounding the lower digestive tract; lung cancer; and asbestosis: a serious scarring condition of the lung that normally occurs after heavy exposure to asbestos over many years.
+Breathing in asbestos fibers can cause serious diseases including mesothelioma, a cancer which affects the lining of the lungs and the lining surrounding the lower digestive tract; lung cancer; and asbestosis: a serious scarring condition of the lung that normally occurs after heavy exposure to asbestos over many years.
 The condition can cause progressive shortness of breath and in severe cases can be fatal.

 You may find loose-fill asbestos in lofts, cavity walls and under floorboards.
 It’s a loose, fluffy insulation material which looks like candyfloss.
 It can be blue-grey or whitish in colour and is probably the most dangerous asbestos-containing material.
-If disturbed, it can release many asbestos fibres into the air.
+If disturbed, it can release many asbestos fibers into the air.

 Lagging and insulation around piping and boilers can also contain a type of asbestos which is fibrous, flakes and powders easily and is often painted in different colours, making it more difficult to detect.

 Asbestos can also be found in spray coatings on the undersides of roofs and floors, originally used for fire protection.
-It’s dangerous because even minor disturbance can release large amounts of asbestos fibres, which can be breathed in.
+It’s dangerous because even minor disturbance can release large amounts of asbestos fibers, which can be breathed in.

 “When I moved into my home I was concerned to find out that the survey we’d had when purchasing the house hadn’t tested for asbestos (even though it was a comprehensive survey),” says homeowner Jane Smith.